11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 • 36

-Historic Buildings: Explore architectural treasures like the Skala de la Ville, a fortified bastion, and the 18th-century Portuguese-built gates.
+Historic Buildings: Discover architectural treasures such as the Skala de la Ville, a fortified bastion, and the 18th-century gates built by the Portuguese.

 1 hour Admission ticket included